Implants Pro Center™ FAQs

 Here’s a list of the answers to questions most asked by people like you, who are searching for a permanent solution to eliminates the suffering and inconvenience they endure.
 If you don’t see an answer to your question (or just want some more information) feel free to contact us, and speak directly with a member of our support team.

-At Implants Pro Center™, we prefer to place your dental implant on the same day the tooth is extracted, provided the patient has enough jaw bone for the implant placement.
+At Implants Pro Center™, we prefer to place your dental implant on the same day the tooth is extracted, provided there is enough jaw bone for the implant placement.
 Most of our patients get their implant placement and temporary crowns done on the same day of extraction.
 This helps our patients resume their regular life the very next day, as well as preserve the patient’s existing bone and gum tissue to achieve the best final result.

-At Implants Pro Center™, we routinely use CT-scans, which are 3-Dimensional images.
+At Implants Pro Center™, we have a minimally invasive surgical approach and routinely use CT-scans, which are 3-Dimensional images.
 This helps in having a very conservative approach to the whole treatment procedure, with no post-operative trauma or pain.
 We utilize good principles of tissue engineering to accelerate the patient’s healing process.
 We also harvest PRF (platelet rich fibrin) from the patient’s own blood, which is a very natural approach and used to accelerate the healing process by multiple folds.
 Our patients experience almost no pain or swelling and heal in a very short span of time.

 Dental implants will provide a permanent replacement for your missing or failing teeth in the most convenient and desirable way.
 Most patients can’t feel the difference between their implant tooth and natural tooth.
 Dental implants will restore your teeth to a healthy and beautiful smile.
 A lot of people with troubled oral conditions will achieve very attractive results from their implants, which will not only provide them with a beautiful smile, but great functionality as well.
 Dental implants also have a positive effect on overall health, by allowing easy and effective chewing of food, and improving the psychological well being of patients.
 Additionally, having a dental implant helps maintain the bone from resorbing and developing dysfunctional atrophy.
 Dental implants will keep adjacent teeth in good alignment so that they don’t shift or over-erupt.
 Lastly, dental implants help professionals achieve excellence in their smile, improving their confidence and allowing them to become very successful in their professional lives.